mikarinneoracle/oci-mesh-actions/README.md

 This example uses the <code><a href="https://github.com/marketplace/actions/configure-kubectl-for-oracle-container-engine-for-kubernetes-oke">Configure Kubectl for Oracle Container Engine for Kubernetes (OKE) Action</a></code> by Oracle

 <p>
-Multiple Action secrets are required to run this action.
+Multiple <code>secrets</code> are required to run this action.
 Basically the are the same vars (secrets) for the action that we are using in OCI Cloud Shell plus the vars that are required for the Kubectl action:

 <ul>